 When you think about it, confidence can be a rather fragile notion and the global pandemic has affected everyone’s in so many ways.

 If you were able to take someone from 2019 and then suddenly drop them into spring 2020 imagine the shock they would experience?
 They would arrive in an alarming changed world hardly recognisable from just months before.
-So many new things to deal with.
-Frequent and complex lockdowns.
-Continually changing rules and regulations.
-Conflicting statistics.
-Movement and travel restrictions.
+With so many new things to deal with, frequent and complex lockdowns, continually changing rules and regulations, conflicting statistics and movement and travel restrictions.
 People worldwide are genuinely fearful and taking careful steps to ensure their own safety.

 Perhaps more than anything else, the most noticeable change would be everybody’s individual focus on hygiene.
 The pandemic has made hygiene something people hardly ever thought about before (but knew they should do), into something they have to do because it’s critical for their safety.

 This heightened sense of awareness has had an impact far beyond each individual’s home or immediate surroundings.
 Now hygiene is on their mind whenever they venture out, whatever they’re doing.
-Going to the shop for milk.
-A gym session.
-A break in a hotel.
-Returning to the office.
+Going to the shop for milk, a gym session, a break in a hotel or returning to the office.
 The premises people frequent and situations are endless.
 But there is one common factor, all these places of business need to be just as vigilant with hygiene as their visitors are – if not more so.
 In fact, this is fast becoming a measure of how businesses are judged.